 Click-bait makes a promise of value to the reader – it infers that the answer is inside the body content.
 What most people don’t realize is that before they read the headline, there was no question to be answered.

 The headline gives enough of a context that you know the general area the content is talking about while creating a key gap in the story.

 “You won’t believe” marks that content out as extraordinary, while “insulted” gives you a clear emotional arc to follow.

 That said, click-bait fatigue is now a thing, and people are actively campaigning against the practice.
 The main criticism is that creating a ‘curiosity gap’ obligates you to click through manipulation, instead of making you want to.

-What we can take away, however, is everything that works.
-For blog headlines, that boils down to an identifiable series of power words that create predictable effects in audiences.
+What we can take away, however, is that it boils down to an identifiable series of power words that create predictable effects in audiences.

-These are the top 10 words that help to create powerful motivations in readers.
+These are the top 10 catchy words that help to create powerful motivations in readers.

 Now, development is accelerating faster than ever, but our appetite for new things still hasn’t diminished.